 Most popular tasks and documentation

-Request a Course Site course via the request form at http://go.lehigh.edu/csrequest or by logging into Course Site and using the Request a Course Site link in the "Lehigh Resources" block (typically found at the top of the right sidebar on the front page).
+Request a Course Site course via the request form at http://go.lehigh.edu/csrequest or by logging into Course Site and using the Request a Course Site link in the "Lehigh Resources" block on the Site Home Menu (typically found at the top of the right sidebar on the front page).

 A simple checklist to help you get your Course Site course set up

 Log in to Course Site, navigate to the course you want to make available.
-In the Course Administration block (typically found at the top of the left sidebar by default), click Edit settings.
+In the upper right click on the Gear Icon, in drop down menu select Edit settings.
 Set Visible to Show then click Save changes.

 In academic courses, instructor and student enrollment is controlled by Banner, so only those individuals who are officially enrolled in the course in Banner will have access to the Course Site course.
 If a student is in the process of officially adding a course, temporary 14-day access can be requested to allow time for the official enrollment to be updated in Banner.
 If an instructor is in the process of being added as an instructor of record in Banner, access can also be requested pending departmental approval.
 To request temporary access to a course, submit an Instructional Technology ticket and select the Course access request (faculty/staff only) option.